 This material is produced in strip form or within a carrier.
 Intumescent fire and smoke seals based on mono-ammonium phosphate can be designed to be completely resistant to atmospheric attack and moisture, giving excellent aging characteristics.
-Longterm tests have shown no deterioration in performance even after 15 years in high use areas.
+Long-term tests have shown no deterioration in performance even after 15 years in high use areas.
 Mono-ammonium phosphate strips are available in a variety of shapes for differing door configurations.
-Many have integral smoke seals which have been tested to, and shown to satisfy, BS 476:31:1.
+Many have integral smoke seals which have been tested, in accordance with the method described in BS 476:31:1, and shown to satisfy the leakage limits required in BS 9999.

 Recent evidence shows that mono-ammonium phosphates are tolerant to over-painting with most paints, but always check with a specialist before over-painting.
+Care must be taken to prevent paint being applied to the smoke sealing element of a combined seal.